kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 ### Kaa server components

-To install Kaa you will need to [download](http://www.kaaproject.org/download-kaa/) pre-built packages or build them from the [source code](https://github.com/kaaproject/kaa).
-We will use pre-built packages in this guide.
+To install Kaa, you will need to [download](http://www.kaaproject.org/download-kaa/) pre-built packages or build them from the [source code](https://github.com/kaaproject/kaa).
+We will use the pre-built packages in this guide.

 <ul>